Guests of Honor

 Sims has gone on to create his own fan series based in the early pilot era of Star Trek.
 Set aboard the USS Exeter, Captain Ellison Moorey and his crew go boldly back to the retro future.
 Recreating all the props and costumes and backdating the Farragut sets was a real challenge, but the end result will be well worth it.
 Sims' other interests incude fine scale modeling, Star Trek cosplay and vintage British sport cars.

 Sims and the cast of Exeter Trek are delighted to present the world premiere of their first episode, "Our Dearest Blood," at Treklanta!

-Ray Tesi heads Starship Republic which, in their own words, "is a Star Trek fan film project aimed at recapturing the excitement and morality of Gene Roddenberry’s original vision."
+Ray Tesi heads Starship Republic, "a Star Trek fan film project aimed at recapturing the excitement and morality of Gene Roddenberry's original vision."

 Tesi has been a lifelong Star Trek fan since watching the premiere on September 8, 1966, and the philosophy of Star Trek has permeated his view on life.
 In 1972, he and a group of friends went to what would become the first annual Star Trek convention in Manhattan.
 At that con, Tesi had the opportunity to meet and talk to Gene and Majel Roddenberry, and shared an elevator with Isaac Asimov.
 How many people can say that?

 Through it all, Tesi has had the love of television and film.
 He has been an amateur writer for the better part of 35 years and an amateur filmmaker since long before that.
 When the opportunity arose to create an original Star Trek fan film production at Starbase Studios, he jumped at the chance.
 He has assembled a fantastic cast and crew in front of and behind the camera, and hopes that Star Trek fans everywhere will enjoy what he and his team are creating.